BarCamp Copenhagen 8.2: BarCamp Copenhagen Intelligence Agency - Part I

 Pre-camp game

-I’m a 3 time veteran of BarCamp Copenhagen, and this time I had multiple roles, primary Henriette challenged me to hosting a pre-camp game, and this article is focusing on how that unfolded.
+I’m a 3 time veteran of BarCamp Copenhagen, and this time I had multiple roles, primary Henriette challenged me to host a pre-camp game, and this article is focusing on how that unfolded.

 My roles were these: